 3.0 Data Attributes

 The attributes for taxlots are presented here.
-The attributes specified are subject to revision based on the data modeling exercise currently underway by the Oregon cadastral community.
+The specified attributes are subject to revision based on the data modeling exercise currently underway by the Oregon cadastral community.
 Several related standards (for example, Oregon Administrative Boundaries Data Content Standard, Oregon Geodetic Control Data Content Standard, and others) may supersede some of the existing attributes.
 The attributes listed in section 3.4 represent the minimum set required to comply with this standard.

 3.1 History